sharkdp/fd/README.md

 ``` bash
 fd -g 'test_*.py' -X vim
 ```
-Note that we use capital `-X` here to open a single `vim` instance, with all search results as arguments.
+Note that we use capital `-X` here to open a single `vim` instance.
+If there are two such files, `test_basic.py` and `lib/test_advanced.py`, this will run `vim test_basic.py lib/test_advanced.py`.

-See details like file permissions, owners, file sizes etc. by running `ls -l`:
+To see details like file permissions, owners, file sizes etc., you can tell `fd` to show them by running `ls` for each result:
 ``` bash
 fd … -X ls -lhd --color=always
 ```